 The narrator of The Second Bakery Attack’s wife is one of the more enigmatic and yet dynamic characters in Murakami’s stories.
 She is decisive in her actions throughout but unclear, often, in her motivations.
 In this she shares much with Murakami’s other female characters.

 Choose a female character from the story collection – a female character from Wind-up Bird, Second Bakery Attack, Kangaroo Communique, or Barn Burning would all be suitable for this exercise.
 Write a journal entry following the suggested prompts.
-Here is a great example of Learner Portfolio work using this prompt for you to read, if you like) Consider these questions to help you write your portfolio entry:
+Here is a great example of Learner Portfolio work using this prompt for you to read, if you like.
+Consider these questions to help you write your portfolio entry:

-- How does the male character characterise the female character?
+- How does the male character (or other character) view the female character?
+How is she described?

 - Are her speech and actions consistent with the way the male character presents her?